amcsandborn/GIS_and_Remote_Sensing/README.md

 # GIS_and_Remote_Sensing

-Repository containing information related to GIS and Remote Sensing.
+Information related to GIS and Remote Sensing.